International travel card: no fees, no hassle

 | Inactivity Fee | $4.00 AUD per month | Charged after 12 months of inactivity (waived if the balance is zero). |

 Don’t let foreign transaction fees hold you back.
-With Travelex, you get a truly fee-free experience tailored for travelers.
-Get the Travelex Money Card today and enjoy seamless, stress-free spending wherever you go.
+With Travelex, you get a seamless experience tailored for travellers.
+Get the Travelex Money Card today and enjoy stress-free spending wherever you go.

 Most banks and card providers charge foreign transaction fees as a way to cover currency conversion and processing costs.
 These fees are typically a percentage of your purchase and can add up quickly.